- over $8,600,000 in scholarship assistance offered to admitted students for the Class of 2027

 - 64% of the Class of 2027 received either a need-based or merit-based scholarship from Vanderbilt

-- 39% of Vanderbilt School of Medicine students graduate without medical school debt (nationally, only 29% of all medical school students graduate without debt)
+- 56% of our most recent class of Vanderbilt School of Medicine students graduated without medical school debt (nationally, only 32% of all medical school students graduate without debt)

 Vanderbilt Merit-Based Scholarships

 Vanderbilt University School of Medicine proudly offers merit scholarships to incoming students.
 A separate application for merit scholarships is not required.
 The Office of MD Admissions will consider all admitted applicants for merit scholarships.
 If awarded a merit scholarship, you will receive the same amount for each of four years of study toward the MD degree at Vanderbilt.
 International students are considered for merit-based awards.
-In 2019-2020, students were offered both 75% tuition and full tuition awards.
+In 2023-2024, students will be offered both 75% tuition and full tuition awards.

 Vanderbilt Need-Based Scholarships

 Vanderbilt University also offers need-based scholarships to incoming students.
 Students that are not awarded merit-based scholarships are encouraged to apply for need-based institutional scholarships.
 To be considered for a need-based institutional scholarship you must complete the CSS Profile at css.collegeboard.org (code 0670) and include parental financial data.
 Parental information will be used to determine eligibility, regardless of age or change in marital status.
 This policy ensures that funds are distributed in the most equitable manner to those students with the greatest real need.
 International students can complete the CSS Profile and be considered for need-based scholarships.
 The CSS Profile is completed only once.
 In 2023-2024, need-based awards will be awarded up to 45% of a student’s demonstrated need.